Are You Ready to Buy Your First Home?

 On the plus side—potential tax advantages

-We've been talking about costs but there can be some tax advantages that can help ease the financial burden.
+There can be some tax advantages to help ease the financial burden.
 Currently, you can deduct the interest expense on up to $750,000 of home-secured debt used to purchase or make capital improvements on your principal residence.
 Mortgage points may also be deductible on an original mortgage the year you pay them.
 Plus, up to $10,000 of property taxes may be tax deductible.

 That said, don’t be seduced by salespeople touting tax deductibility.
-In order to itemize and deduct these expenses, they must be higher than the standard deduction.
-And keep in mind that nearly 90 percent of people take the standard deduction these days.
+In order to itemize and deduct these expenses, they must be higher than the standard deduction, which is currently $12, 950 for single filers, $25,900 for married filing jointly.

 Starting the process

 If you're ready to get going, I strongly advise you to first check your credit report.
-Then get pre-approved by a lender.
-It's also a good idea to check with a financial advisor so you can be realistic about your budget and understand how the purchase may impact other parts of your financial plan like insurance, estate planning and retirement.
+The lower your credit score, the more you'll likely have to pay for a mortgage—if you qualify at all.
+In this case, take steps to improve your credit profile.
+Next, get pre-approved by a lender.
+Finally, it can be a good idea to check with a financial advisor so you can be realistic about your budget and understand how the purchase may impact other parts of your financial plan like insurance, estate planning and retirement.
 The more prepared you are, the better the deal you can make—hopefully for a house you'll love for years.

 Have a personal finance question?
 Email us at firstname.lastname@example.org.
 Carrie cannot respond to questions directly, but your topic may be considered for a future article.
 For Schwab account questions and general inquiries, contact Schwab.